odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

 2. Add some buttons for quick navigation
 ========================================

+..
+TODO: Add ref to the action service when it's documented.

 One important service provided by Odoo is the `action` service: it can execute all kind of standard actions defined by Odoo.
 For example, here is how one